-Jean-Luc Godard’s Alphaville (1965) was one of the first pieces of non-Anglo American cinema that this writer watched.
-It may have been diving in toward the deep end but something became very striking about the film as its running time trickled by.
-It said more than other dystopias, noirs or sci-fi but this “more” wasn’t to do with anything that could be described as a real life problem.
+Jean-Luc Godard’s Alphaville (1965) was one of the first pieces of non-Anglo American cinema that I watched.
+It may have been diving in toward the deep end in some regards but something became very striking about the film as its running time trickled by.
+It said more than other dystopias, noirs or sci-fi but this “more” wasn’t to do with anything that could be described as a narrative idea.
 Instead, a number of scenes broke down any notion of cinema formalism and what it meant.
-All of sudden, the very serious realities of the conventional films seemed grey.
+All of sudden, the very serious realities of conventional films seemed grey.
 Alphaville made it very clear in its opening five minutes that making reality absurd could say far, far more than trying indefinitely for some vague, like-for-like take on whatever reality other films clawed desperately to convey.

 The film’s opening five minutes represent more absurdities than most; a mixture of comic ultra-violence, pulp sci-fi sexuality and ironic humour.
 The computer that becomes the centre of the film’s whimsically loose narrative openly states to the viewer the film’s intentions: